Back to School

 1. Students (grades K-5) who are selected and approved for transfer through the school selection process are no longer eligible to receive transportation services.
 If your child is selected for a school, he/she will have the option to attend that school, however, the parent/legal guardian will be responsible for the transportation of the student to and from the school daily.

-2. Students (grades 6-12) who are selected and approved for transfer through the school selection process are eligible for free tranpasses, if they live one and a half miles or further from their assigned school.
+2. Students (grades 5-12) who are selected and approved for transfer through the school selection process to a Special Admission School only are eligible for free tranpasses, provided they live one and a half miles or further from their assigned school.
+Otherwise, the Transportation Policy isn’t effective for students until they are in grade 7.
 The Office Transportation Services will determine those who are eligible to receive free transpasses.
 If your child is eligible for a free transpass, Transportation Services will send notification by US mail prior to the start of the new school year (usually late August).

 Renaissance Charter School Questions